jonas-wille/jonas-wille.github.io/_pages/portfolio.md

 author_profile: true
 ---

-A collection of my projects
+A collection of some of my school / personal projects.